PacketFence Clustering Guide

 Things to take into consideration while performing the cluster setup:

-• While going through the configurator to configure the network interfaces, you only need to have a single interface and set its type to management and high-availability.
+• While going through the configurator to configure the network interfaces, only a single interface is needed and its type should be set to management and high-availability.

 7.1.1.
 Cluster configuration

-When you are at the step where you need to configure your cluster.conf during the cluster setup, refer to the example below to build your cluster.conf.
+When at the step where the cluster.conf needs to be configured during the cluster setup, refer to the example below to build the cluster.conf.

 [general]